-Three anchor brackets, i.e., ones for the right, center and left positions, are already installed on the rear parcel shelf (on Sedan) or on the rear edge of the roof (on Staion wagon).
+Three anchorages, i.e., ones for the right, center and left positions, are already installed on the rear parcel shelf (on Sedan) or on the rear edge of the roof (on Staion wagon).

-▼ To hook the top strap
+▼ To hook the top tether

-▽ Sedan
+∇ Sedan

-When the child restraint system is to be secured using the top strap, always pass the top strap under the headrest between the headrest stay posts.
-If the top strap is routed over the headrest, it may not be properly tensioned, resulting in an unsteady child restraint.
+When the child restraint system is to be secured using the top tether, always pass the top tether under the headrest between the headrest stay posts.
+If the top tether is routed over the headrest, it may not be properly tensioned, resulting in an unsteady child restraint system.

-- 1. Remove the headrest at the seating position where the child restraint has been installed with the seatbelt; lift up the headrest while pressing the release button. - 2.
-Fasten the top strap hook of the child restraint to the appropriate anchor bracket.
+1. Remove the headrest at the seating position where the child seat has been installed with the seatbelt or lower anchorages; lift up the headrest while pressing the release button.

+2. Fasten the top tether hook of the child safety to the appropriate upper anchorage.

-- 3. Tighten the top strap securely. - 4.
-Reinstall the headrest in such a way that the top strap is routed between the headrest stay posts.
+3. Tighten the top tether securely.

+4. Reinstall the headrest in such a way that the top tether is routed between the headrest stay posts.